 Seems to me, though, that if there really is a tunnel under the city, there would be a tour or something.
 Wouldn’t you think?

 Warren Square was named for General Joseph Warren, a Revolutionary War patriot.
 He had been President of the Provincial Government of Massachusetts and was killed in the Battle of Bunker Hill.
 Several of the homes there were completely restored in the 1900s, but not all.
 A double house on the south side of the square was built in 1998.

 We followed St. Julian Street to get there.
 This street has some of the oldest houses in the Historic District (from the 1700s).
 You can tell it because the architecture is completely different.

 This square was named for Capt.
 John Reynolds, governor of Georgia in the mid-1750s.
 The bronze statue in the middle honors John Wesley, founder of Methodism.
 Wesley spent a few years in Savannah (1735–1738), during which time he founded the first Sunday school in America.
 He is shown preaching outdoors, just as he did when leading services for Native Americans.

 Had it been open, Dan and I would have stopped for lunch at the Olde Pink House.
-Thanks to surviving a devastating city fire in 1796, it is the only surviving 18th century mansion.
-It earned its name when the soft native brick began to bleed through the plastered walls and changed the color of the Habersham house from white to Jamaican pink.
+Thanks to surviving a devastating city fire in 1796, it is Savannah’s only surviving 18th century mansion.
+It earned its name because the soft native brick began to bleed through the white plastered walls, and the Habersham house turned Jamaican pink.